 When Taylor Swift puts out a new song about a relationship, it typically involves her dishing some dirt on her exes.
-In the latest single off her upcoming album, Reputation, she takes a new approach.
+In this single off her latest album, Reputation, she takes a new approach.
 “Gorgeous” is all about a guy she’s falling for, and he’s clearly so good looking that it leaves her speechless.

 While fans are obsessing over the new track, they’re also speculating who the song is actually about.
 Swift’s lyrics directly reference traits that describe her boyfriend, actor Joe Alwyn, and it seems pretty clear that he’s the culprit.
 However, a few of the lines are sending mixed signals, leading some to believe the song could be about one of her exes, Calvin Harris or Tom Hiddleston.